ibbles/LearningUnreal/Static Mesh Editor.md

 It is an editor for how Unreal Engine uses and renders the mesh.

+# Main Tool Bar

+Reimport Base Mesh uses the source asset path stored in the [[Static Mesh Asset]] and imports it again, throwing away the old triangles and replacing them with the new ones.
+The file location Unreal Editor searches then reimporting can be changed at [[Details Panel]] > Import Settings > File Path > Source File.

 # LOD Settings

 Where the settings for [[Mesh LOD]] is set.